matthieu-bt/business-guide/source/quickstart/upgrade.rst

 .. _skribble.com: https://my.skribble.com/signup

-Skribble offers a free month to new customers.
-You won’t be charged during your free trial and you can cancel at any time.
+Skribble offers a free trial month to new customers.
+You won’t be charged during the free trial, and you can cancel at any time.

 To set up Skribble Business and start your free trial: